50 years to reach maturity

 Ginkgo biloba is a lovely shade tree, the only living species in the division Ginkgophyta, all others being extinct.
+It may reach 25m in height, with young trees forming a cone-shape, this becomes irregular with age.
+Commonly known by the names Ginkgo, Ginkgo Tree, Common Ginkgo, Maidenhair Tree and Fossil Tree.
+It is deciduous and thus loses its foliage over the winter.
+The unique leaves are fan-shaped, coloured light green and developing bright golden yellow autumn colouration.
+Leaves measure up to 12cm across.
 This plant is termed dioecious and thus produces male or female unisexual flowers, containing either male or female reproductive organs.
 These gendered flowers are produced on individual trees.
+On female trees, the flowers lead onto unpleasantly scented, yellow fruits, in autumn.
+Male Ginkgos are more sought after for cultivation as the ripening fruit of female specimens emits an unpleasant scent similar to vomit.
 Male trees produce pollen cones while females produce two ovules that develop into the seeds.
-Male Ginkgos are more sought after for cultivation as the ripening fruit of female specimens emits an unpleasant scent similar to vomit.
+Cultivars for garden use have been developed from this species.

 Seed can be harvested and planted once fully matured and ripe.